 Escape the norm on this escapade through Eastern Europe.
 Pay a visit to a Budapest beer garden, taste test traditional Polish pierogis and become awestruck by the magic of Prague.
-Step back to more somber times with an immersive look at World War II and Jewish history, including a visit to Auschwitz and the ghettos of Warsaw and Krakow.
+Step back to more somber times with an immersive look at World War II and Jewish history, including a visit to Auschwitz and the storied ghetto of Krakow.
 There’s much to explore, learn, experience and feel throughout these 17 days.

 What are the top highlights?